The Volvo 240 was one of the Swedish firm’s most successful models; today, it makes for a practical, well-built classic. Here’s how to buy one

 Although the Volvo 240 family’s steering and suspension system is tough and reliable by design, you need to check the areas that are most prone to wear.
 Take a close look at the tie rods, steering rods and bushes, for example, as well as the support arms of the rear axle.
 The weakest part of the steering system is the rack itself, which can leak and wear on high-mileage cars.

-During your test drive, you should check for any play in the steering wheel and column, as well as making sure the suspension feels smooth and is knock-free.
+During a test drive, check for any play in the steering wheel and column, as well as making sure the suspension feels smooth and is knock-free.
 The 240 was always a popular towing car (particularly in estate guise), so make sure it doesn’t suffer from a sagging rear end.
 If the car doesn’t sit level, you should assume that the rear springs are past their best.

 The dual-circuit disc brake set-up is another strong point of the 240, endowing it with superb stopping powers.
-On your test drive, check that the car doesn’t pull to one side when braking (a sure sign of a caliper problem) and make sure that the brake pedal doesn’t require excessive force.
-As on any car, it’s important to check the state of the Volvo’s discs and pads, as well as all brake pipes and hoses; replacing the brakes isn’t a particularly expensive or complex task, but you’ll still need to budget for this when buying.
+Check that the car doesn’t pull to one side when braking (a sure sign of a caliper problem) and make sure that the brake pedal doesn’t require excessive force.

 Interior and trim